WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow/index.md

     **NOTE: If the process hangs on *Opening port '[PORT]'...*, hit the RST button on the device.**

-4. Install the Meadow.OS runtime, coprocessor firmware, and then re-enable mono:
+4. Install the Meadow.OS runtime, and the ESP32 coprocessor firmware:

     ```
     meadow --MonoUpdateRt